 Usually, reps have mountains of prospects to contact but fail to do so because of less time or more prospects.
-Hence, the right combination of tools are needed to nurture leads across channels in an engaging manner in order to convert the leads into opportunities.
+Hence, the right combination of tools is needed to nurture leads across channels in an engaging manner to convert the leads into opportunities.
 This is where sales enablement and sales engagement platforms step in.

 Sales engagement and sales enablement: different but interdependent

 Sales enablement is an internal effort to ensure that all the required documentation, training, resources, etc. are aligned, in order to arm the sales reps with the right type of content at the right time, to close deals faster.
 Whereas, sales engagement refers to the process of nurturing leads across channels like SMS, email, social media with the singular focus of getting more sales meetings.

 Enablement platforms help in providing the right training and tools to the representatives but don’t help in any client communication.
 A sales engagement platform includes the features of an enablement platform and allows you to integrate your CRM or marketing automation tools with the platform.

 Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement, and a sales engagement platform, are a must.